 A beam on the stage left side of the trap room.
 It's been signed by all of the actresses that have played Elphaba in "Wicked" at the theatre.
 Thanks to Claudia Mullins for her 2022 photo.

-The laundry area seen while exiting the pit.
+The laundry area as seen from the stage left exit from the orchestra pit.
 That door leads to the off left corridor.
 Photo: Bill Counter - 2022

 A trap room view from the stage left side.
-That room upstage has been used for the orchestra on some productions.
+That room upstage, on the plan as the "temp room," has been used for part of the orchestra on some productions.
 Photo: Bill Counter - 2022

-Down the corridor from the trap room toward stage left.
-Photo: Bill Counter - 2022
+In the trap room looking into the stage left corridor.
+Photo: Bill Counter - 2024

 The wardrobe room downstage left.
 Photo: Bill Counter - 2022